 Autofill My Return (AFR): This function within the UFile software can be used to download information, including T slips, directly from the CRA database for 2017 to 2024 returns.
 A volunteer must have applied for and received their own EFILE number to do this.
 (Here’s why we think every volunteer should know how to use AFR.)

-Represent A Client: This CRA portal can be used to access the client’s CRA account to get the T slip information for the preparation of the 2015 and 2016 returns.
+Represent A Client: This year, the CRA has changed the way to access this function.
+Log in using this portal.
+Once inside, the volunteer can choose between accessing their own CRA account or using the Represent A Client function.
 (At the same time a volunteer receives their own EFILE number, they should also receive a RepID number.)
-To access the client’s CRA account, the volunteer must first file a federal authorization request for the client using the 2024 UFile software.
+Choosing the Represent A Client function opens up another portal where the volunteer can insert the client’s Social Insurance Number to access the client’s full CRA account.
+(To access the client’s CRA account on any day, the volunteer must first file a federal authorization request for the client using the 2024 UFile software on the same day.)
+Once inside the client’s CRA account, the volunteer can get the T slip information for the preparation of the 2015 and 2016 returns.
 (Here’s why we think volunteers may wish to learn how to use this.)

 ReFILE: This function allows the volunteer to prepare a correction (using the form T1ADJ) to a return which has already been filed.
 Prior to 2023, volunteers could use the UFile software to fill out the T1ADJ, but then it had to be printed up and mailed in by the client.
 Starting with the 2023 UFile software, volunteers can prepare the T1ADJ and file it in electronically using the Refile function.